 This subsection presents the simulation results about the influence of interpolation method on the quality of the channel estimation.
-The root-mean-square error of the channel estimation and the MER of the linear, cubic and DFT interpolation methods are evaluated.
+The RMSE of the channel estimation and the MER of the linear, cubic and DFT interpolation methods are evaluated.
 All three interpolation methods are detailed in [14].
 The delay profile for this analysis is presented in Table II.